The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/deploying-using-render.md

 This should take you to your web service's dashboard where you can see the latest build information and the URL.
 In a few minutes your server will be up and running!

 Any time that you want to make an update to your deployed server, just commit and push the change to your repo!
+The deployment process will automatically run your "Build" and "Start" commands (unless you used a public git URL to setup your server in which cause auto-deployments are disabled).

 ![alt text](img/web-service-dashboard.png)

 ### What Do the Build and Start Commands Do?

-The "Build" and "Start" commands are executed before every new deploy.
+The "Build" and "Start" commands are executed before every new deploy as a part of the "Auto Deploy" process.
 The server will re-deploy your application on every new commit.

 Projects built using Vite cannot be served as they are stored in the repository.
 They need to have static assets created via the `npm run build` command.
 Those static assets are then stored in the `dist/` folder and served by our server.
 In the event that we change the frontend in a new commit, we want to rebuild those assets before restarting the server.
 Therefore, the "Build" command above is executed every time the server is deployed for a new commit (even when the frontend doesn't change).

 After the "Build" command runs, the "Start" command runs to start the server.
 To ensure that our server works properly, we just need to make sure the server dependencies are installed and then run the `index.js` file with `node`: